Cherreads

 I scoffed.

 "I feel a lot of things.
-Most of them inconvenient."
+Most of which are inconvenient."

 His lips twitched.
 "Sharp tongue huh."